jcampbell57/flickr-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project will help me become familiar with accessing the flickr API through a gem while using the figaro gem to store flickr user_id, API key and secret.

+Project info:
-* Ruby version
+* Ruby version 3.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Link to project description: https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker

-* Services (job queues, cache servers, search engines, etc.)
+This app makes use of:

-* Deployment instructions
+* Flickr API

+Misc terminal setup:
+* rails g controller StaticPages index

+This project could be improved:
-* ...
+* with styling!